KumarRobotics/imu_vn_100/README.md

     done
     ```

-## Bug Report

-Prefer to open an issue.
-You can also send an E-mail to sunke.polyu@gmail.com.

 ## Bugs or Features Required of the Official SDK

 * [Solved] Define macros for options to set synchronization register and communication control register. (vndevice.h)